Federal Employment Background Check Disqualifiers: The “Forever” Rule

 A name based check will show any immediate problems, and then a fingerprint based check will illuminate what shows up on a background check for most federal jobs.

-Federal Background Check for Employment: How Far Back Does it Go?
+Federal Background Check for Employment: How Far Back Does It Go?

 Although background checks are becoming extremely common, especially basic criminal history checks that can be performed in just minutes, the federal employment background check is fairly different than most.
 While most background checks will be checking basic information over the last 7 years, certain federal background checks will be searching for tons of information not normally included in a background check.
 Beyond this, most federal background checks will go back indefinitely, meaning individuals can’t rely on charges from more than 10 years ago not even appearing on the background check like they normally would.